StevenMayher/431-2021/quizzes/quiz1/README.md

 - No late work will be accepted, so do not wait until the last minute to enter your work in the Google Form and press Submit.
 - You can edit your work on the Answer Sheet after you submit, up until the deadline.
 - No responses outside of the Google Form Answer Sheet will be accepted.
+- Dr. Love will be away from Friday morning 2021-10-01 until late afternoon on Sunday 2021-10-03, but you will still be able to ask questions about the Quiz using the two allowable methods described in the instructions.
+The TAs and Dr. Love will respond as soon as possible.

 ## Read the Instructions in Advance